dongyangli-del/EEG_Image_decode/README.md

 # Visual Decoding and Reconstruction via EEG Embeddings with Guided Diffusion

-**Good news: We have further improved the method, and this repository is expected to be continuously updated, so stay tuned!**

 <img src="framework.png" alt="Framework" style="max-width: 90%; height: auto;"/>
 Framework of the proposed method.